waelosamahelmi/antonio-web/README-DATABASE-RESTAURANT-CONFIG.md

 ### For Existing Restaurants

 1. **Run the migration** to create the `restaurant_config` table
-2. **The default ravintola babylon config** is automatically inserted
+2. **The default Ravintola Babylon config** is automatically inserted
 3. **No code changes needed** - the website continues working

 ### For New Restaurants